How do companies plan for success in the ever-changing landscape of international business?

 emphasises quantitative analysis in examining the global business environment.

 Later you'll specialise your studies while continuing to develop crucial skills for independent learning and research.
-In the Spring Term you'll choose an optional module to develop a deeper understanding of an area of international strategic management.
+You'll develop a deeper understanding of an area of international strategic management.

 Every course at York is built on a distinctive set of learning outcomes.
 These will give you a clear understanding of what you will be able to accomplish at the end of the course and help you explain what you can offer employers.
 Our academics identify the knowledge, skills, and experiences you'll need upon graduation and then design the course to get you there.